retaildevcrews/ngsa-asb/spikes/cluster-add-ons/single-app-of-apps-per-cluster/readme.md

     kubectl apply -f addon_generator.yaml --insecure-skip-tls-verify
     ```

-14. Navigate to UI by going to: <https://localhost:8080> to see applications being deployed, you will now see guestbook will not be deployed until prometheus is in a helthy state
+14. Navigate to UI by going to: <https://localhost:8080> to see applications being deployed, you will now see guestbook will not be deployed until prometheus is in a healthy state

 15. Clean up